 • Inflation subsidy: As most blockchain-based protocols, Q incorporates an inflation subsidy: With every new block that is mined, new Q Tokens are created that are available to reward network participants.
-The number of Q Tokens created per block is fixed, resulting in a disinflationary supply schedule where the rate of inflation decreases continuously and asymptotically approaches zero in the long-term.
-Q's supply schedule is therefore predictable, providing participants with certainty about the amount of Q in circulation, while at the same time continuously reducing the dilution suffered by the network owners as the project matures.

-- Transaction fees: Usage of the Q Blockchain, including the execution of smart contracts, is paid for through transaction fees denominated in Q Tokens.
+Transaction fees: Usage of the Q Blockchain, including the execution of smart contracts, is paid for through transaction fees denominated in Q

+Tokens.
 The level of transaction fees is determined on a "cost-plus" basis, reflecting the costs that Validator Nodes have to incur for the provision of their services.
 The details of the transaction cost calculation are determined by an Expert Panel which is responsible for setting the level of fees in line with the guidance given in the Q Constitution.
 In contrast to most other public blockchains, this results in a high level of predictability of transaction fees, enabling stakeholders to build applications that require predictable economics.
-At the same time, the cost-plus basis ensures that spamming attacks are not profitable. - Slashed Q Tokens: If and when Validator Nodes or Root Nodes violate the Q Constitution, they are subject to "slashings" of their staked Q Tokens.
+At the same time, the cost-plus basis ensures that spamming attacks are not profitable.

+- Slashed Q Tokens: If and when Validator Nodes or Root Nodes violate the Q Constitution, they are subject to "slashings" of their staked Q Tokens.
 Slashed Q Tokens are available for distribution to network participants. - Integrated Application fees: Q introduces the novel concept of Integrated Applications, which are decentralized applications built on the Q Blockchain that are integrated into the Q governance framework.
-Fees that are generated by Integrated Applications are available as rewards to participants of Q. As described below, the availability of fees generated by Integrated Applications for distribution to Q stakeholders greatly improves the economics of Q.
+Fees that are generated by Integrated Applications are fully or partially available as rewards to participants of Q. As described below, the availability of fees generated by Integrated Applications for distribution to Q stakeholders greatly improves the economics of Q.